forlilab/Ringtail/README.md

 | 9,039,451 | 24,801,508 | 15 GB | 2.0 s | 16.5 s | 13.8 s |

-Database size scales roughly linearly with the number of stored poses, see [the changelog](https://ringtail.readthedocs.io/en/latest/changes.html) for full benchmarks.

-For transferring large databases, Ringtail provides compression and decompression tools, with optional filtering before compression.
-See [compressing databases](https://ringtail.readthedocs.io/en/latest/compress.html).
+See the [changelog](https://ringtail.readthedocs.io/en/latest/changes.html) for full benchmarks and the [compression guide](https://ringtail.readthedocs.io/en/latest/compress.html) for how to easily transfer large databases.

 ## Installation